godotengine/godot-docs/tutorials/3d/using_transforms.rst

     // Apply back
     transform.basis = new Basis(c);

 The :ref:`class_Quat` type reference has more information on the datatype (it can also do transform accumulation, transform points, etc., though this is used less often).
-If you interpolate or apply operations to quaternions many times, keep in mind they need to be eventually normalized or they also may suffer from numerical precision errors.
+If you interpolate or apply operations to quaternions many times, keep in mind they need to be eventually normalized.
+Otherwise, they will also suffer from numerical precision errors.

 Quaternions are useful when doing camera/path/etc. interpolations, as the result will always be correct and smooth.